South Carolina Code of Regulations

 DEPARTMENT OF LABOR, LICENSING AND REGULATION-- SOUTH CAROLINA BOARD OF CHIROPRACTIC EXAMINERS

 (Statutory Authority: 1976 Code Section 40-9-30, as amended)

 A. Application.
 Any person desiring to be licensed as a chiropractor must apply to the Board and provide all information and documentation required by the Board.
 Applications and accompanying documents will be valid for one (1) year from the initial application date.
 After one (1) year, a new application with attendant documents and appropriate fees must be submitted.
-Applicants must be within ninety (90) days of graduation or graduated, and have passed all applicable National Board examinations prior to taking the Board examination.
+Applicants must be within ninety (90) days of graduation or graduated, and have passed all applicable National Board examinations.
 Applications must include:

 (1) Pre-professional education transcript.
 A certified copy of the applicant's transcript from an accredited pre-professional college.
 An applicant's transcript must indicate two years (60 semester hours) toward a degree from a college or university accredited by the Southern Association of Colleges and Schools or an accrediting agency of equal status and recognition.

 (2) Chiropractic college transcript.
 A certified copy of the applicant's transcript from a chiropractic college accredited by or has recognized candidate status with the Council of Chiropractic Education or with the Commission on Accreditation of the Straight Chiropractic Academic Standards Association or meets equivalent standards.
 Students who are within ninety (90) days of graduation may submit an attested letter from the chiropractic college establishing estimated date of graduation.

 (3) National Board of Chiropractic Examiners scores.
 Applicants must have completed and passed all required parts of the National Board examinations prior to application for the South Carolina examination.